sd2379/docs-oxd-prod/3.1.0/sources/protocol/index.md

 [OpenID Connect spec](http://openid.net/specs/openid-connect-core-1_0.html).

 ### oxd OpenID Connect APIs
-`oxd-local` provides seven API's for OpenID Connect authentication.
+`oxd-server` provides seven API's for OpenID Connect authentication.
 In general, you can think of the Authorization Code Flow as a three step process:

  - Redirect person to the authorization URL and obtain a code